RetireJS/retire.js/README.md

 Scans visited sites for references to insecure libraries, and puts warnings in the developer console.
 An icon on the address bar displays will also indicate if vulnerable libraries were loaded.

-Burp and OWASP ZAP plugin
+Burp Extension and OWASP ZAP Add-on
 -------------------------
 [@h3xstream](https://github.com/h3xstream) has adapted Retire.js as a [plugin](https://github.com/h3xstream/burp-retire-js) for the penetration testing tools [Burp](https://portswigger.net/burp/) and [OWASP ZAP](https://www.zaproxy.org).

-The [OWASP ZAP](https://www.zaproxy.org) team officially supports a Retire.js plugin which is available via the ZAP Marketplace and is included by default in the ZAP weekly releases: https://www.zaproxy.org/docs/desktop/addons/retire.js/
+The [OWASP ZAP](https://www.zaproxy.org) team officially supports a Retire.js add-on which is available via the ZAP Marketplace and is included by default in the ZAP weekly releases: https://www.zaproxy.org/docs/desktop/addons/retire.js/

 Donate
 ------